Ancill/Cookbook/SQL/README.md

 -   After starting up Postgres server, SQL commands can be entered directly into the terminal.
 Some other useful commands include:
     -   `\d`  : print all the different parts of the current database

+## Some console commands

+    sudo -u postgres -i
+   > adds corrent user to create and use database

+    createdb <nameofdatabase>
+    psql <nameofdatabase> //starting to use db

 ### Basic Operations

 -   Creating a table: